 Control your asthma first

-If you have not exercised in some time you should start slowly and gradually increase the duration or intensity of your exercise routine.
+If you have not exercised in some time, you should start slowly and gradually increase the duration and/or intensity of your exercise routine.

-Avoid exercising in cold, dry, or dusty air, or placing yourself in situations that may trigger an asthma attack.
-And remember - take your medication with you.
+Avoid exercising in cold, dry, or dusty air, or putting yourself in situations that may trigger an asthma attack.
+And remember: take your medication with you.

 67 of the 597 U.S. athletes who participated in the 1984 Olympics suffered from asthma.
 These athletes won 41 medals: 15 gold, 20 silver, and 6 bronze.
 They did it by taking care of their asthma – long-term management: taking their medications as prescribed.